LW83/project4new/README.md

 ![Landing Page Screenshot](./static/images/readme/homepage.png)

- - On arrival at the page, their is a header with the site brand name (Connector) and slogan ('Giving Pound Dogs their Second Chance').
+ - On arrival at the page, there is a header with the site brand name (Connector) and slogan ('Giving Pound Dogs their Second Chance').

 __Log In__